 This section will discuss what is informed consent, why it is needed.
 It will make a distinction between the informed consent process and the signature on the informed consent form.
 Examples of deficiencies in informed consent forms (incomplete, misleading, too technical).
 Information usually required to be covered in the informed consent process.
-Overviews will be provided on exceptions to informed consent requirements, and how to deal with persons with limited capacity to consent.
+Overviews will be provided on exceptions to informed consent requirements.
 Emphasis will also be on cross-cultural concerns.

-11:30-12:30 Group work: informed consent
+- 11:30-12:30 Group work: informed consent

-12:30 -13:30 Lunch
+- 12:30-13:30 Lunch

-13:30-14:00 Presentation of group work
+- 13:30-14:15 Presentation of group work